2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2006 - Present

 Special specimens also attract serious collectors.
-The 2005-D Western Waters graded SP-69 brought $1,058 at auction.
-Even lower grades of the Speared Bison error maintain solid value.
-A MS-64 example sold for $216, while an MS-65 reached $312.
+The 2005-D Western Waters graded SP-69 brought $1,058 at Heritage Auctions in 2016.
+Even lower grades of the Speared Bison error maintain solid value, with MS-63 examples regularly bringing $200 or more, and MS-65 specimens exceeding $475.

 Proof coins offer another collecting avenue.
-The 2005-S Bison in PR-70 condition achieved $546, showing collector demand for perfect proof strikes.
+The 2005-S Bison in PR-70 DCAM condition achieved $546 at David Lawrence RC in 2005, showing collector demand for perfect proof strikes.

 History Of The 2005 Nickel